‘Amar bari, amar jibon’

 Aims & Objectives of the research

-It will further investigate:
+It further investigated:

 - how experiences of living environments vary by sex, age, and health related conditions, living arrangements, tenure, and socio-economic status